Useful Notes / Martial Arts Belts

 Other similar uses of clothing to denote progressive rank are lumped in here too - martial arts out of China, for example, are more likely to use colored silk sashes.

 Many seasoned martial artists will tell you that the art isn't about gaining rank, it's about the journey.
-Belts fill the desire to have tangible marks of successful progress along the path, but if you give them too much importance, you're missing the point.
+Belts fill the desire to have tangible marks of successful progress along the path (and can be useful for instructors when working with many students of differing levels of ability), but if you give them too much importance, you're missing the point.
+As the old joke goes, "The belt is just there to hold up your pants."

 Also worth noting: there is no universal standardization of what level of experience and skill a given belt represents, including a black belt; two schools training in the exact same martial art may expect very different things from their black belts (particularly if they are not members of a greater organization).note